lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 (c) A breach by the Developer of any obligation under this Section shall be deemed a material breach of this Agreement and without prejudice to any other rights, claims remedies available to Lazada, Lazada shall be entitled to terminate this Agreement pursuant to Clause 18.1(b)(ii).

-(d) Lazada reserves the right to suspend the Developer's access to Lazada's Content, information, material or systems if it becomes aware or reasonably suspects that the Developer is in breach of this Section.
+(d) Lazada reserves the right to suspend the Developer’s access to Lazada’s Content, information, material or systems if it becomes aware or reasonably suspects that the Developer is in breach of this Section.

-(e) The Developer shall notify Lazada of significant changes to its systems and security controls which may affect the Developer's compliance with this Section.
-The Parties agree to discuss in good faith measures or solutions to ensure the Developer's continued implementation of protective measures that are sufficient for the purposes of these Terms and/or Lazada Seller Service Market Terms.
+(e) The Developer shall notify Lazada of significant changes to its systems and security controls which may affect the Developer’s compliance with this Section.
+The Parties agree to discuss in good faith measures or solutions to ensure the Developer’s continued implementation of protective measures that are sufficient for the purposes of these Terms and/or Lazada Seller Service Market Terms.